akrobate67/chrome-hyperiums7/README.md

 #### Cash
 - Link to spy report for captive planets on cash page
 - Upkeep in relation to Total Income on cash page
+- Total gross income
-- Total gross income, Total income from exploitations and Total income from captive planets on cash page
+- Total income from exploitations and captive planets
+- Total upkeep for trading relations, factories, infiltrations and counter-infiltrations

 #### Messages & Forums
 - Try to format tables in forum messages